PavlidisLab/rdp/docs/customization.md

 ![Example of a simple category displayed in a linear fashion.](images/simple-category-displayed-in-linear-fashion.png)

-Terms can also be marked to possess an icon.
+A term can also be associated with an icon.
 If a category has a mixture of terms with and without icons, those without will use a SVG textual icon fallback.

 ![Example of a category with a mixture of terms with and without icons.](images/simple-category-with-mixture-of-terms-with-and-without-icons.png)

-### Import ontologies from the OBO format
+### Create an ontology category

+More complex categories are created using ontologies.
+The ontologies need to be in an OBO format.
 There are two ways of importing an ontology: using an URL or a file.
-Once imported, you have the opportunity to edit and pick parts of it to activate by [activating a subtree](#activating-a-subtree) or by activating all of its terms.

 ![Interfae for importing an ontology in OBO format.](images/import-an-ontology-in-obo-format.png)

-#### Editing an ontology

-There's a handful of things that you can edit about an ontology.
-You may set a definition and make it available in the gene search tab.
-Be mindful that making too many ontologies available to the user will clutter the search interface.
+Once imported, you can either activate all ontology terms or a subset of terms by [activating a subtree](#activating-a-subtree).
+Note that obsolete terms are never activated automatically.

+#### Managing a profile category

+In the Edit window on the Manage Profile Category page, you can add a defintion/description of the category, which is used in a tooltip on the Profile Page.
+You can also specify if this category will be used as a filter on the Gene Search page.

 ![Interface for editing the properties of an ontology.](images/edit-an-ontology.png)

-The name and source URL are not modifiable from the admin section, but can be edited directly in the database if necessary.
+The name and source URL are not modifiable from the admin section, but can be edited directly in the database if needed.

 #### Activating a subtree

-Ontologies often contain a large number of terms that might not be relevant to the users of your registry.
-To allow you to easily pick parts of it, RDP allows you to activate specific subtrees.
+Ontologies often contain a large number of terms and some of these terms might not be relevant to the users of your registry.
+You can chose which parts of an ontology will be used in the registry by activating specific subtrees.
+Subtrees can be activated once the ontology is imported, but can also be activated or deactivated later using the Manage Profile Category pages.

-Those terms get a special treatment when the ontology is updated to ensure that newly added sub-terms are always active.
-Note that obsolete terms are never activated automatically.

-Use the autocomplete feature to find the root term that you want to activate and activate its whole subtree.
+To activate a subtree, enter its root term (or use autocomplete) in the Activate Subtree window.

 ![Example of use of the term autocomplete feature to find a subtree to activate.](images/autocomplete-inactive-subtrees.png)